bansi-png/cvm-university-hackathon-feb2025/README.md

 # cvm-university-hackathon-feb2025
 CVM University, Anand : Hackathon (Frontend)
-14-15 February, 2025.
+14-15 February, 2025. <br>

-This file only contains the frontend part of the whole website created at the hackathon.
+This file only contains the frontend of the whole website created at the hackathon. <br>